CARTIN-WP2-4/kinova_test/README.md

 Download and install Visual Studio Community 2019 from <a href="https://github.com/CARTIN-WP2-4/kinova_test/tree/main/Visual%20Studio%20Installer" target="_blank">here </a>.

 #### CMake
-Refere to the instructions <a href="https://cmake.org/install/">here</a> to install CMake depending on the platform you are using.
+Refer to the instructions <a href="https://cmake.org/install/"  target="_blank">here</a> to install CMake depending on the platform you are using.
 For Windows users, please make sure that you select the option of adding CMake to the system PATH as shown below.

 <p align="center">
   <img src="./data/CMake_Windows_install_path.png">